WELCOME TO science

 Trips & Extra Curricular Activities

-Science club is run by Dr Cheung in the Science department each week along with the support of the year 10 mentor.
+Science club is run by Miss Thorpe, Mr Baseley and Miss Lee in the Science department each week.
 Come and join us!
-Every Wednesday from 3-4pm in room 241.
+Every Wednesday from 3-4pm in room 3-21.
 This year we are inviting keen scientists from year 7, 8 and 9 to join us on a journey through scientific discoveries.
 Each week we have a different topic, ranging from dissections to water rockets!
 Over the course of the year pupils will undertake a number of activities, including practical investigations such as; building hovercrafts, investigating a crime scene, making lava lamps, using indicators, looking at optical illusions and making goo!

 KS5 field work